Revisions

 Stories have three states:

-1. Draft: This is a Grove thing.
-It's there and it's useless.
-Ignore it, do not edit it, do nothing with it UNLESS you're in a migrated Seamus story, in which case it's probably fine.
+Draft: This is a Grove thing.
+Ignore it, do not edit it, do nothing with it UNLESS you're in a migrated Seamus story, in which you'll either need to have the story remigrated (so that a revision is generated) or create a new revision.

-2. Revision: An unpublished story or unpublished VERSION of a story.
+Revision: An unpublished story or unpublished VERSION of a story.
 This is what you should edit.
-There is no tiny edit vs. major edit.
-If you're touching copy, be in the revision.

 Starting one